Henry Bouquet: Later years

 In 1765, Bouquet was promoted to brigadier general and placed in command of all British forces in the southern colonies.
 He died in Pensacola, West Florida, on 2 September 1765.

 In literature

 Bouquet is referred to in Conrad Richter's 1953 novel The Light in the Forest, which tells the story of one young man returned to his white family as part of the 1764 treaty.
-The Colonel is also referred to in Paul Muldoon's poem, "Meeting the British".
+He is also referred to in Paul Muldoon's poem "Meeting the British".

+In film

+A film about the Battle of Bushy Run titled "Love, Courage, and the Battle of Bushy Run" starring Tom Connolly as Colonel Henry Bouquet was released in 2024.